 Keep reading to find out how to get our FREE files!

 Now that the wings are glued on you can get a proper measurement.
 This makes it easier to figure out your vinyl size for your angel wing Christmas ornaments.
 If you apply the vinyl first you might run into issues with it being hidden by feathers or it may look a bit off.
 Because of those reasons, I find it better to measure after the angel wings are applied.

 Make sure to clean your Christmas ornament with rubbing alcohol before applying the vinyl.
 Allow to completely dry and double-check that they are lint-free too!

-I really love the look of metallic vinyl, like silver and gold.
+I really love the look of metallic vinyl, like silver and gold on the angel wing Christmas Ornaments.
 However, I do find they bubble more and are more difficult to put on.
 Patience is a virtue when it comes to vinyl and practice will make perfect.

 Cut out your design in the right size for ornaments you choose to use.
 I used larger ornaments for these because the angel wings are nice and big and full of beautiful feathers.

 Sign up for our newsletter and grab your 2 freebies!